Checklist for Securing and Hardening your Server Environment

 - Don't forget physical server security

-- only allow trusted personnel
+- Only allow trusted personnel

-- Manage access to your servers
+- Manage access to your servers and critical infrastructure

-- restrict critical apps and system files to admins
+- Restrict critical apps and system files to admins

 Minimize the External Footprint